12 Cat Hairball Remedies That Really Work

 11. Water

+Something as simple as proper hydration can prevent hairballs in cats.
 If a cat’s diet isn’t providing enough moisture, her digestive tract is working harder than it should, which may make her hairball problem worse.

 Most cats actually prefer to drink moving, running water.
 That means even if your cat has constant access to a nice clean bowl of water, she may not be drinking enough.
 A water fountain is a perfect way to entice your kitty to drink more.

-Our Pet Living cats love cat fountains and they drink to their heart’s content!
+Our Pet Living cats love cat fountains, and they drink to their heart’s content!

 12. Cat Grass